Why Is Hand Washing So Important?

 - after cleaning around the house

-- before and after visiting or taking care of sick people
+- before and after visiting or taking care of any sick friends or relatives

 How Do Clean Hands Help Health?

-Good hand washing is the first line of defense against the spread of illnesses, including coronavirus (COVID-19).
-And it helps protect you against everything from the common cold to more serious infections, such as meningitis, bronchiolitis, the flu, hepatitis A, and many types of diarrhea.
+Good hand washing is the first line of defense against the spread of many illnesses — from the common cold to more serious infections, such as meningitis, bronchiolitis, the flu, hepatitis A, and many types of diarrhea.

 How Do Germs Spread?